 We plucked Magi from each of Ki’s extremities, as well as from her digestive system and properly four-chambered heart (these maps are really lovingly rendered, take a look).
 There was only one MAGI remaining, held in Ki’s brain.
 This uncomfortable brain surgery was made even more uncomfortable by some of Ki’s own “Phagocyt” cells, who were guarding the MAGI and essentially functioned as a boss.
 One downside to FFLII’s set encounters with “minor” enemies is that their number is always randomized.
 You could end up fighting one Phagocyt, three, seven, or even nine.
 We got on the high end, and they nearly melted the party in half.

 Ki, depowered but all right, was able to recover, and wished us well on the rest of our journey.
 Which raises a good question: where now?
 With Ashura dead, Ki recovered and Dad having told us off, we actually don’t have an active plot for the first time in the game.
 It only stands to reason to climb the Pillar of Sky and go exploring, but I have to say how odd it is to be hanging here all of a sudden.
 It just so happens that right now I’m reading a recent translation of the 1001 Nights, and reached the first point when Scheherazade is not telling a story nested within her original story.
+It takes a while for her to get to that point, and it’s incredibly jarring!
 All around me the plots are ending after such long runs.
 What does it mean?

 With no choice but to proceed for the sake of proceeding, we moved on to World 4, which lacks any sort of general theme.
 Legends II has two kinds of worlds: spotlight worlds like 3, where there is only one thing to do and your task is to work out how to go about it, and also full worlds ala FFLI.
 But remember!
 Full worlds “ala FFLI” still means smaller worlds than the average Final Fantasy game.
 World 4’s lack of focus could be blamed on this very phenomenon: World 4 seems like an entire game’s world shrunk down to the minimum possible size.
 Within its borders are two towns, one castle, three dungeons and three quests, and even though each element is practically in the back yard of the others, NPCs act as though they were as far away as cities and dungeons in any other RPG.
 If you like content for content’s sake, World 4’s fantastic.
 If you like cohesion, World 4 feels like twelve different fish packed in a sardine can.

-Heading south and east-ish, we found a port town and headed in for the usual exploration (during which we found no boats.
-Indeed, despite this being a port town, there were no boats on the entire planet).
+Heading south and east-ish, we found a port town and headed in for the usual exploration.
+By the way: no boats in this port town.
+Indeed, no boats on the entire planet.
 We found that the town to the south was populated by people obsessed with the legend of Neptune.
 Neptune was a god they claimed was disrupting their trade, who would occasionally turn the ocean red.
 Countering the rumours, a “Scholar” hanging out in the bar (a reliable place to track down academics) said that this wasn’t true and that “Neptune” was really an undersea volcano!
 Well that answers the water-fire riddle, doesn’t it?

 Another person mentioned the myth of someone walking into the water after they fell in love with a mermaid, which was probably there to coax us into doing just that, as it works perfectly.
 You just… waltz into the sea.
 Strange that that one myth would be true and the Neptune myth not, considering that Gods do exist in this world but the myth that turns out to be true is the one about breathable water.
 And this from a series that one had a whole subquest about getting a boat-island, and then finding a seed that would, yes, let you breathe underwater!
 Nice wavy water effect for a GB title, by the way.